01 of 09

 Because the resort offers so many wonderful things to do and see, it's difficult to single out any one attribute as the best.
 But it's hard to ignore Dollywood's impressive lineup of roller coasters.

-Leading the pack is Lightning Rod.
-When it opened in 2016, it took the title of the world's fastest wooden coaster (at 73 mph) as well as the distinction of being the world's first launched wooden coaster.
-Woodies can be notoriously rough (the park's own Thunderhead delivers plenty characteristic rough and tumble), but despite its wild speed, Lightning Rod is remarkably smooth.
-Loaded with airtime and wonderful elements such as a quadruple down, it is not only the best ride at Dollywood, but among the country's best wooden coasters.
+Leading the rollercoaster pack is the Lightning Rod.
+When it opened in 2016, it took the title of the world's fastest wooden coaster at 73 miles per hour as well as the distinction of being the world's first launched wooden coaster.
+Woodies can be notoriously rough (the park's own Thunderhead delivers plenty of characteristic rough and tumble), but despite its wild speed, the Lightning Rod is remarkably smooth.
+Loaded with airtime and wonderful elements such as a quadruple down, it is not only the best ride at Dollywood but among the country's best wooden coasters.

 Continue to 3 of 9 below.

-- Tenness...ee Tornado- A classic steel looping coaster that climbs 163 feet, hits 63 mph, and includes a "butterfly" looping element in honor of Dolly Parton's love for the creatures
+- Tennessee Tornado: A classic steel looping coaster that climbs 163 feet, hits 63 miles per hour, and includes a "butterfly" looping element in honor of Dolly Parton's love for the creatures

 03 of 09

-The shows and live musical performances are so top-notch -- which is not all that surprising considering Dolly Parton's influence -- it's really a tossup between the entertianment and the coasters as to which is the best reason to visit Dollywood.
-If coasters aren't really your thing, the shows are reason enough to go.
-(By the way, if you're a coaster wimp, but want to conquer your fears, there is hope for you.)
+The shows and live musical performances are top-notch—not all that surprising considering Dolly Parton's influence.
+It is a tossup between the entertainment and the coasters as to which is the best reason to visit Dollywood.
+If coasters are not your thing, the shows are reason enough to go.
+By the way, if you're a coaster wimp, but want to conquer your fears, there is hope for you.

 04 of 09